canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

 **Note:**:
-- Those specific filters are mutually exclusive, meaning that it's not possible to use then together.
+- Those specific filters are mutually exclusive, meaning that it's not possible to use them together.
-- Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before being able to generate **hypervisors** plan.
+- Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before being able to generate a plan for the **hypervisors**.
+- By default, this command will skip hypervisors from the planning that have VMs running.
+See the `Plan for non-empty hypervisors`_ section to include them.

 Plan for non-empty hypervisors
 ------------------------------

-By default, COU will skip from the planning hypervisors that have VMs running.
-If it's necessary to also include then, use the `--force` command.
+If it's necessary to plan for non-empty hypervisors, use the `--force` command.
 For example:

 .. code:: bash